Board of Directors

 Andrea Pierpont is a business consultant focusing on business strategy and development, marketing, and operations.
 Andrea spent 15 years in the corporate sector.
 She was recruited and built a career as a property/casualty underwriting manager for Chubb Insurance Company in New York City and San Francisco.
-After Chubb she worked as a management consultant for Fireman’s Fund in Novato working on process reengineering for their middle market division.
+After Chubb she worked as a management consultant for Fireman’s Fund in Novato working on process reengineering for their commercial business lines.
 More recently Andrea has been deeply involved in volunteer work for her local school district.
-She is currently President of the Larkspur –Corte Madera School District Board of Trustees, an elected position.
+She is the former President of the Larkspur –Corte Madera School District Board of Trustees, an elected position.
 In addition to board work she chaired a 26 million bond campaign for school facilities and has actively participated in the passage of local parcel taxes to benefit the schools.
 Andrea earned a bachelor’s degree in Government from St. Lawrence University.
 She enjoys hiking, cooking, traveling and spending time with her two teenage daughters and husband in Marin County.
 She has been involved in the Follow Your Dream Foundation and the foundation’s film project, The Glass Ceiling, since 2009.

 Sandip Darji, Treasurer